When 'scan completed successfully' means nothing

 What the metrics tell us

 Why does “Failing” matter?
-If an endpoint returns errors on every single request, it means no valid request ever reached the application logic.
+If an endpoint returns errors on every single request, it often means the scanner never reached the intended business logic.
 That’s not a scanned endpoint, it’s a configuration problem hiding in plain sight.

 Coverage results